Alluxio/alluxio/docs/en/compute/Hadoop-MapReduce.md

 priority: 1
 ---

-This guide describes how configure Alluxio with Apache Hadoop MapReduce, so that your MapReduce programs can read+write data stored in Alluxio.
+This guide describes how to configure Alluxio with Apache Hadoop MapReduce, so that your MapReduce programs can read+write data stored in Alluxio.

 * Table of Contents